-In this article we will break down the various types of incubators and explain their pros and cons.
+In this article, we will break down the best egg incubators, the types, and the pros and cons of each.

 We will also walk you through the incubation process and hatching eggs.
 There are certain things that need to be done to ensure the best hatch possible, so we have presented them here.

 |HBlife Egg Incubator||9 eggs||Still Air||

 |Brinsea Maxi II Advance Automatic Incubator||14 eggs||Fully Automatic||

 |HovaBator Starter Egg Incubator Combo Kit||42 eggs||Still Air||

 |Brinsea Ovation Eco Automatic Egg Incubator||28 eggs||Fully Automatic||